 Many addicts struggle with this.
-There is a much simpler way to look at this: When the time comes for you to get serious about getting sober, you’ll realize that you don’t want go through this alone – and that’s the perfect time to tell someone you’re an addict.
+There is a much simpler way to look at this: When the time comes for you to get serious about getting sober, you’ll realize that you don’t want to go through this alone – and that’s the perfect time to tell someone, especially your parents, you’re an addict.
 If you’re ready to tell your family that you miss being a part of the family, that’s the time.
 When you want to make amends for the ways you have hurt or disappointed them, that’s the time.
 When you have finally worked up the courage to care about yourself as others care about you, that’s the time.
 It really doesn’t need to be any more complicated than that.

 Are You Over Your Own Denial?

 Before you tell someone you’re an addict, you have to admit to yourself that you are one.
-Perhaps you’re one of those people who has been been telling yourself that you’re just having fun, partying and you can quit anytime.
-Maybe you or a friend or two shas been arrested for a DUI, so perhaps you think it’s normal that a person gets the occassional DUI.
+Perhaps you’re one of those people who has been telling yourself that you’re just having fun, partying and you can quit anytime.
+Maybe you or a friend or two have been arrested for a DUI, so perhaps you think it’s normal that a person gets the occasional DUI.
 Or perhaps you have some friends who are doing or have done prison time for a “seemingly minor” drug charge.
 Maybe you think every person your age is out using substances or getting high as often as you do.
 Truth be told, these are the indicators that you’re in denial and as importantly, you’re running with the wrong crowd.
-There are some clear signs of an addiction and if any one of these applies to you, you’re probably addicted:
+There are some clear signs of addiction and if any one of these applies to you, you’re probably addicted:

 - You rely on alcohol or drugs as your number one stress coping skill